timezonerain/Regional-Sample-Size-Planning/README.md

 For time-to-event endpoints such as survival, PFS, EFS etc. the "Time-to-Event Endpoints" tab should be selected.

-For negative binomial endpoints, eg.the number of new lesions seen during a 6-month period, the "Negative Binomial Endpoints" tab should be selected.
+For negative binomial endpoints, e.g. the number of new lesions seen during a 6-month period, the "Negative Binomial Endpoints" tab should be selected.

 The below steps will use difference of means (normal) as an endpoint for illustration.